-Several factors need to be taken into account before you start:
+Several factors need to be taken into account before you start your project, whether your pergola is made from the plans or with a pergola kit:

 Let's take a look at each one, in turn, and afterwards we'll see what is involved, height-wise, when we build an attached lean-to pergola.